adamchainz/django-htmx/docs/source/extension.rst

 Currently the extension only includes a debug error handler, documented below.

-The script is served as a static file called ``django-htmx.js``, but you shouldn’t reference it directly.
+The script is served as a static file called ``django-htmx.js``, but you shouldn't reference it directly.
 Instead, use the included template tags, for both Django and Jinja templates.

 For **Django Templates**, load and use the template tag, after your htmx